anantsaxena09/Naman-Priyadarshi.github.io/_pages/about.md

 Currently a senior at [Cluster Innovation Centre](https://cic.du.ac.in/), [University of Delhi](https://www.du.ac.in/), I am pursuing my Bachelors in Technology with a major in Information Technology and Mathematical Innovation.

-I am really passionate about Natural Language Processing, Large Language models, and just coding in general.
+I am really passionate about data science, machine learning, computer vision, and software engineering.
 I sometimes contribute to open-source in my free time; you can find my work in my [GitHub profile](https://github.com/Naman-Priyadarshi).

 Some other things I’m passionate about are Video Games and Music.
 I follow competitive E-Sports ([Counter-Strike](https://blog.counter-strike.net/)) and sometimes compete myself on a national level.
 I am a huge fan of [Dev1ce](https://www.hltv.org/player/7592/device) and [John Mayer](https://en.wikipedia.org/wiki/John_Mayer).
+You can find my Steam Profile [here](https://steamcommunity.com/id/EaZy_Steam) (ignore the comments!)

-Also, I'm currently an intern at [SoSy-Lab](https://www.sosy-lab.org/), [Ludwig Maximilian University of Munich](https://www.lmu.de/de/index.html).
-I am working with the software [BenchExec](https://github.com/sosy-lab/benchexec) (A Framework for Reliable Benchmarking and Resource
+I have previously worked at [Software and Computational Systems Lab](https://www.sosy-lab.org/), [Ludwig Maximilian University of Munich](https://www.lmu.de/de/index.html) under Dr. Philipp Wendler.
+I worked on the software [BenchExec](https://github.com/sosy-lab/benchexec) (A Framework for Reliable Benchmarking and Resource
 Measurement).